Ingefast/small_RNA_analyser/README.md

 # SETTING UP THE WORKING DIRECTORY AND THE GENOMIC REFERENCE FILES

 The raw data (fastq files) are allocated in sample folders following the file structure below.
-The parent directory is called **REPLICATES_TOTAL** because we consider crucial to work first through the whole analysis with single replicates.
-Merging of replicates within conditions is usually considered after this first analysis, the merging itself can be performed at different stages (from raw sequences to fully processed files) depending on data structure and experimental design.
+The parent directory is called **REPLICATES_TOTAL** because it is important to run first the whole analysis with single replicates.
+Merging of replicates within conditions is usually considered after this first analysis after evaluation of the results, the merging itself can be performed at different stages (from raw sequences to fully processed files) depending on data structure, experimental design and taste.
 Most intermediary and final output files will be generated in respective sample folders.
-In the example there are four samples: two conditions (*mutant* and *wt*) with two replicates each (*rep1* and *rep2*).
+As example four samples are used: two conditions (*mutant* and *wt*) with two replicates each (*rep1* and *rep2*).

 ```
     ├── REPLICATES_TOTAL